NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 NB: Version 1 was used in a draft version of this memo and reflected the implementation first found in BIND 9.11.

-## Catalog Zone Epoch {#catalogepoch}

-[FIXME: SHOULD, MUST?]
-Each catalog zone SHOULD have a TIMESTAMP RR named `epoch.$CATZ` with exactly one RR.
-For new catalog zones, the value is set to the unix timestamp of the inception of the catalog zone.
-(For the definition of the TIMESTAMP resource record, see (#timestamprr).)

-After a catalog zone update, secondaries may find that the value of the TIMESTAMP RR differs, indicating that member node labels have been recomputed with a different salt.
-Secondaries MUST handle this situation transparently.
-For details, see (#listofmemberzones).

 ## List of Member Zones {#listofmemberzones}

 The list of member zones is specified as a collection of members nodes, represented by domain names under the owner name "zones" where "zones" is a direct child domain of the catalog zone.